silentoplayz/QuickFolders-Context-Menu/README.md

 # QuickFolders-ContextMenu PowerShell Script
-Enhance your Windows context menu with QuickFolders!
-This PowerShell script adds a dynamic submenu to your desktop context menu, allowing quick access to all folders on your desktop.
-Easily add or remove this feature with administrative privileges.
-Ideal for users seeking streamlined navigation and improved desktop organization.

 ## Description
 QuickFolders-ContextMenu is a PowerShell script designed to enhance your Windows desktop experience.
 It adds a dynamic submenu to your desktop context menu, providing quick and easy access to all folders located on your desktop.
+Easily add or remove this feature with administrative privileges.
 This script is ideal for users seeking to streamline their navigation and improve desktop organization.

 ## Compatibility
 - **Windows 10**: Fully compatible with native PowerShell 5.1.